Sébastien Le Toux: D.C. United

 On 24 January 2017, Le Toux was signed to D.C.
 United as a free agent.
 He scored his first goal for DC against the New England Revolution on 22 April 2017.
 In the next game, he would score his second and last goal for DC against Atlanta United FC on 30 April 2017.
 Le Toux and United mutually agreed to terminate his contract on 17 August 2017.

 Retirement

 In May 2018, Le Toux announced his retirement from professional soccer.
 Making a name for himself as a top player for the Philadelphia Union, Le Toux signed a ceremonial one-day contract to retire as a Philadelphia player.
-His retirement ceremony was held on 23 June 2018 during a home match against Vancouver Whitecaps, where he was the first inductee into the Union's Ring of Honor.
+His retirement ceremony was held on 23 June 2018 during a home match against Vancouver Whitecaps FC, where he was the first inductee into the Union's Ring of Honor.

 Post playing career

-After his retirement from professional soccer, Le Toux founded Le Toux Soccer Development in 2018; a private soccer coaching service he owns and operates.
+After his retirement from professional soccer, Le Toux founded Le Toux Soccer Development in 2018, a private soccer coaching service he owns and operates.

 During the 2019 season, Le Toux made his broadcast debut providing pregame, halftime, and postgame commentary during Philadelphia Union matches.

 Currently, Le Toux is the Head Coach for the Shipley School Girls' Varsity Soccer team.